OronNadiv/drnadiv.com/content/blog/newborn/index.md

 * Newborns are noisy!
 It's normal for newborns to hiccup, sneeze, and sound congested in their noses (they have tiny nostrils!).
 As long as a baby's stuffy nose isn't interfering with feeding (like you baby pulls off the breast to catch his breath), and your baby is otherwise looking comfortable, we don't worry about these noises

+* When we see newborns for their first clinic visit, we are primarily checking to see how much weight she has lost (up to 10% weight loss is acceptable), how she is feeding and if she is jaundiced.
+Jaundice is the yellow tint of the skin.
+It is due to a substance in our body called bilirubin.
+[Check out this article for detailed information](https://www.healthychildren.org/English/ages-stages/baby/Pages/Jaundice.aspx)

 * Newborns also have dry/peeling skin and develop several different types of rashes.
 Most of these are normal.
-[This website has a comprehensive collection of photos of these types of rashes (and more!)](http://med.stanford.edu/newborns/professional-education/photo-gallery/skin.html)
+[Read all about newborn skin care](https://www.healthychildren.org/English/ages-stages/baby/bathing-skin-care/Pages/default.aspx)

 * The [umbilical cord](https://www.mayoclinic.org/healthy-lifestyle/infant-and-toddler-health/in-depth/umbilical-cord/art-20048250) falls off in the first couple of weeks of a baby’s life, on average at around 10 days of life.
 Once the cord falls off, it's safe to give your baby a bath.